lcohen730/shopping-cart-api/README.md

 ## Getting Started

 ### Global Installations Needed
+Before installing the app itself, you will need to install the following programs globally on your machine:

 #### Node.js
-Before installing the app itself, you will need to install node.js globally on your machine:
-* Node.js is a runtime environment that is used to execute JavaScript outside of the browser
+* Node.js is a runtime environment that is used to execute JavaScript outside of the browser.
 * If you have "homebrew" installed already, you can just type the command "brew install node" in your Terminal, and that will install node.js for you.
 To verify node.js is installed, type the command "node -v".
 * If you don't have homebrew, you can install the latest version of node.js by navigating to the [node.js website](https://nodejs.org/en) and clicking on the "current" button to download.
+* Node.js comes with npm, or node package manager, so you will be able to use the "npm i..." command for the rest of the installations.

+#### Nodemon
+* Nodemon is a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.
+This will be used when running the shopping cart API in dev mode.
+* After you have node.js, you can just type "npm i -g nodemon" anywhere within your terminal, and Nodemon will be installed globally on your machine.
+* The package.json file that you will install with the shopping cart API will have the dev mode already coded to be Nodemon, so there is no more work needed on your part.

 #### Postman
 You will need an app like Postman to manually test the API's routes.
 You can download Postman [here](https://www.postman.com/downloads/).